Mathematical Foundations for Computer Science

 Office hours: by appointment (or catch me after class).

 For all course related questions,

 a class forum has been set up on WebCT so that

 questions and their answers can be posted centrally.
 The

 instructor will generally not answer emails sent to him directly,

-but will answer questions posted on the discussion forum(s)
+but will answer (or make sure the TA answers) questions posted on the

-very frequently.
-[Questions of a personal nature can still be
+discussion forum(s) very frequently.
+[Questions of a personal nature can

-Discrete Mathematics and its Applications, Fifth Edition, by Kenneth H. Rosen.
+Discrete Mathematics and its Applications, Sixth Edition, by Kenneth H.

+Rosen.
 Publisher - McGraw-Hill.
-The textbook comes with a key to a web site with a lot
+The textbook comes with a key to a web site

 This course will teach the mathematical foundations of computer science.